Livi (company)

 In 2019, Livi recruited former NHS England's chief digital officer Juliet Bauer as its UK managing director.

 It launched a partnership with general practices in North West Surrey and with SSP Health in the North West of England to offer video consultations to patients in October 2018, an app based service similar to that offered by GP at Hand but done through their existing GP practice without having to re-register with a new one.
 The NICS GP Federation in North West Surrey is using it to run extended access clinics.
 It also offers a paid for, on-demand service via an app.
 It plans to make the service available nationally.
 It subcontracts with GP federations to provide out-of-hours services.
-Push Doctor, Now Patient, and eConsult offer similar services.
+Push Doctor and eConsult offer similar services.

 In August 2019, the company announced a deal with the National Health Service in Birmingham, Shropshire and Northamptonshire.
 Patients will be able to sign up to the app through their practice, so they can access video GP consultations, referrals and prescriptions.
 In September 2019, it announced plans to offer GP video consultations on the NHS at Boots high street shops in north-west Surrey and in Liverpool Street, London.
 Doctors will be able to access and update patients' NHS Electronic Health Records.